 The co-op will consist of local area farmers and other members of the community.
 The purpose of this endeavour is to keep the ethanol process in the hands of the corn producers.
 There are over 1,700 corn growers in the area from Hwy 400 to Belleville that would be directly affected by a plant in Durham Region.
 One of the co-products of the ethanol process is dried distiller grains (DDGS) a highly sought after quality feed for the livestock industry.
 The local farmers would benefit greatly from the access to a local supply of DDGS.

-We are local farmers looking to create a local market for our corn and at the same time advance the renewable energy initiative put forth by our government to reduce the amount of green house gas emissions in our air.
+FarmTech will create a local market for our corn growers and at the same time advance the renewable energy initiative put forth by our government to reduce the amount of green house gas emissions in our air.
 Currently the vast majority of corn produced in the central Ontario region is exported out of the area for processing.
 This is an enormously inefficient process that results in more trucks on the road, traveling further distances to get the product to market.
 It also means a lower price for local farmers as it costs those farmers more in fuel and transportation costs to get to the current markets in Eastern Ontario and South Western Ontario.

 Show your support for this new clean, green industry by letting your Oshawa City Councillor know that Farm Tech Energy Corporation belongs in the Port of Oshawa.